miking-lang/miking/README.md

 Programs defining externals should be placed under [./stdlib/ext](./stdlib/ext) and follow the above naming convention to avoid failing test for the interpreter.
-Additionally, the implementation map, in this case `batteries`, should be added to `globalExternalMap` in [./stdlib/ocaml/external-includes.mc](./stdlib/ocaml/external-includes.mc).
+Additionally, the implementation map, in this case `batteries`, should be added to `globalExternalImplsMap` in [./stdlib/ocaml/external-includes.mc](./stdlib/ocaml/external-includes.mc).

 Morever, depending on the type of the external you might have to extend the